nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. List all appointments
     1. Test Case: `list_appointments` <br>
-       Expected: The Appointment List Panel displays the all the schedules in ascending (the earliest appointment date to the latest appointment date) order. <br><br>
+       Expected: The Appointment List Panel displays the all the appointments in ascending (the earliest appointment date to the latest appointment date) order. <br><br>
     2. Test Case: `list_appointments abcdefg` <br>
-       Expected: The Appointment List Panel displays the all the schedules in ascending (the earliest appointment date to the latest appointment date) order. <br><br>
+       Expected: The Appointment List Panel displays the all the appointments in ascending (the earliest appointment date to the latest appointment date) order. <br><br>

 ### Adding a Schedule